VinodhpriyaMurugan/Surf/README.md

 # Surf
-Surf app to publish employees anniversary and birthdays
+Surf app to publish employees anniversary and birthdays to displays